I know that you’re already familiar with writer’s block. Every writer faces it at some point.

 And, copywriter’s block can produce some disastrous results.

 Anyone can become a blogger.
-All that you have to do is to study your target audience, figure out the keywords that they’re searching with and learn how to write a 1,000-word article.
+All you have to do is study your target audience, figure out the keywords that they’re searching for, and learn how to write a 1,800-word article.

 Interestingly, if you’re a copywriter, you can easily craft a persuasive essay that captivates the user and influences their decisions.
 A creative copywriter usually makes a good blogger.

 As a copywriter, your central idea may stem from the knowledge about the product that you intend to write copy about.
 But, if you don’t know how to craft a great title, begin the introduction or draft your outline, you’ve got a big problem.

 And, if you don’t know when or how to ask for the sale, your conversion rate will suffer.